llss1989/fsd2/README.md

 # fsd2
-Landing projects with use Webpack, pug and SaSS
+Landing projects with use Webpack, pug and SaSS, jquery.